citrusframework/citrus/CONTRIBUTING.md

 _Credit: This Contribution guidelines are based on the [Atom contribution guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)_

+> Note: If you want your contributions in the official Citrus code repository you have to agree that your changes are released under the same license as Citrus uses to that time and that the Citrus team might change the licensing of Citrus in future.

 #### Table Of Contents

 * [I just have a question](#i-just-have-a-question)